andreafalletti/hyprland-/Advanced-config.md

 graphical glitches.
 E.g. 0.5 * 2 = 1, and it will be fine, 0.5 * 4 will cause
 graphical glitches.

+### opaque

+forces the window to be opaque (can be toggled with the toggleopaque dispatcher)

 ### animation \[style\] \[opt\]

 forces an animation onto a window, with a selected opt.